flenniken/collections/readme.md

 ## Create Pool

-You create a new user pool with the cognito as shown below.
+You create a new user pool with cognito as shown below.
 In the example we name the pool “collections-pool”.

 ~~~